 Small doctor offices benefit the most from Cloud-based EMR Software technology since minimum to no upfront cost or maintenance is required and accessing the EHR Software is possible from any location given the availability of internet access.
 This type of EMR software is also device independent in most cases and can be accessed using devices such as Smartphones (Android & iOS), iPhones, iPads, laptops, and desktop computers.

 This is the most significant requirement for most software buyers today as the software must comply with the standards and guidelines set by the Office of the National Coordinator (ONC).
-Online repository details all software vendors and details related to their respective compliance with the measures set by the ONC (Click here).
-Software that complies with these standards have undergone rigorous testing and confirmed at a benchmark level defined by the federal body.
-The software testing done during this exercise checks all areas of the EMR Software system from Patient Portal access to the way the EHR Software communicates with other programs and entities like labs, Pharmacies (via e-Rx), hospitals, HIEs etc.
+The online repository details all software vendors and details related to their respective compliance with the measures set by the ONC (Click here).
+Software that complies with these standards has undergone rigorous testing and confirmed at a benchmark level defined by the federal body.
+The software testing done during this exercise checks all areas of the EMR Software system from Patient Portal access to the way the EHR Software communicates with other programs and entities like labs, Pharmacies (via e-Rx), hospitals, HIEs, etc.

 Electronic health records software (EHR) for certain specialties such as Hematology must provide specific tools to document the workflow of those specialists such as specifying the area of concern (e.g. Chemotherapy) and should provide a lot more than a mere method of capturing text or raw data.

 Not all specialties are created equal, so why must their software be generic?
-Basic EHR software works well and good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
-The specialty software’s have inbuilt recording systems that make specialty practices functioned efficiently.
+Basic EHR software works well and is good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
+The specialty software has inbuilt recording systems that make specialty practices function efficiently.
 Only a few vendors provide specialty-specific software, so there aren’t many to choose from.
-But the more vendors are cottoning on to the demand and there should be more options in the near future.
+But more vendors are cottoning on to the demand and there should be more options in the near future.